The tiny Republic of Albania is located on the Balkan Peninsula. It is

 some of the investors.

-anarchy as protesters throughout the country took control of major cities
+full-fledged anarchy as protesters throughout the country took control of

-and demanded the resignation of Albanian President Sali Berisha.
-Popular
+major cities and demanded the resignation of Albanian President Sali

-demonstrations that began in the aftermath of the financial crisis became
+Berisha.
+Popular demonstrations that began in the aftermath of the financial

-increasingly violent during February, prompting Berisha to declare a state
+crisis became increasingly violent during February, prompting Berisha to

-of emergency throughout the country on March 2.
-The disbanding of the
+declare a state of emergency throughout the country on March 2.
+The

-city in southern Albania, was taken over by armed rebels, and the same
+the largest city in southern Albania, was taken over by armed rebels, and

-happened in other towns, leaving Tirane as one of the few areas under the
+the same happened in other towns, leaving Tirane as one of the few areas

-government's control.
-In an attempt to bring the chaos to an end, Berisha
+under the government's control.
+In an attempt to bring the chaos to an end,

 elections in June 1997.
 He refused, however, to resign from office, as many